 Dew Point Sensor Manufacturer

-HENGKO® HT608 Dew Point Sensor
+Dew Point Sensor - HENGKO® HT608

-Industrial Dew Point Sensors for Environmental Monitoring
+Industrial Dew Point Sensors for Environmental Temperature and Humidity Monitoring

-The compact HT-608 dew point transmitter with a measuring range down to -60 °C (-76 °F) Td and outstanding price/performance ratio is dedicated for applications in compressed air systems, plastic dryers and industrial drying processes.
+The compact HT-608 Dew Point Transmitter with a measuring range down to -60 °C (-76 °F) Td and

-• Dew point sensor for compressed air
+* Dew point sensor for compressed air

-• Output Modbus/RTU
+* Output Modbus/RTU

-• NEW Weatherproof, dustproof, and water-resistant—IP65-rated enclosure
+* NEW Weatherproof, dustproof, and water-resistant—IP65-rated enclosure

-• Fast response precision sensors provide accurate, repeatable readings
+* Fast response precision sensors provide accurate, repeatable readings

-• Dew Point Sensor / Transmitter for Industrial Drying Processes
+* Dew Point Sensor / Transmitter for Industrial Drying Processes

-• -60°C OEM dew point sensor
+* -60°C OEM dew point sensor

-• High pressure option for 8KG
+* High pressure option for 8KG

 Features

 ♦ Special mini and integrated temperature & humidity sensor module.
-Easy to

-install and convenient for system networking and wiring.
+Easy to install and convenient for system networking and wiring.

-On-board CR2450 wide warm button battery, external power still ensures the
+On-board CR2450 wide warm button battery, external power still ensures

-normal operation of the module, no data loss
+the normal operation of the module, no data loss

 Integrated large-capacity flash chip, allowing storage of up to 65,000 records,